 When I purchased the card I bought the Eye-Fi card that uploads JPEGS only, there is a card that can upload RAW files as well, and after I took my first photo (in RAW format) nothing happened.

-Next I configured the Eye-Fi card and software to transfer uploads to two additional devices beside my computer: my mobile phone and my iTouch.
+Next, I configured the Eye-Fi card and software to transfer uploads to two additional devices besides my computer: my mobile phone and my iTouch.
 Switching between devices is as easy as pressing a button.